NCAA ACT Scores: What You Need to Qualify

 As a result of the coronavirus pandemic, the NCAA dropped its standardized test requirement for players enrolling in the 2021-2022 and 2022-2023 school years.
 This means that students initially enrolling during those years only need to meet the GPA requirement.
 They won't need to submit test scores or meet a certain SAT/ACT score.
 The GPA requirement for Division I is a minimum 2.3 GPA in 16 NCAA-approved core courses.
 It's 2.2 for Division II athletes.
 We explain how NCAA calculates GPA in the next section.

-Dropping the standardized test score requirement was initially only going to be a temporary change, but NCAA academic committees are now recommending it be made permanent.
-A final decision hasn't yet been made, but currently standardized test scores are still not required.
-We'll update this article when an official decision has been made.
+Dropping the standardized test score requirement was initially only going to be a temporary change, but NCAA academic committees have since made it permanent.

 How NCAA Calculates and Considers Your GPA